patmo141/object_intersection_free/README.md

     if len(edges) == len(bmesh_obj.edges):
         edges.clear()

     # Initalize the collection.
-The collection get +1 for every edge collision
+The collection gets +1 for every edge collision
     collection = 0

     # Ensure the bmesh is up to date (This can probably be deleted to improve speed)